michaelkubina/rtng-js/README.md

     },
 ```

-The other two data type are `"raw"`, which is used for a direct string output, and most importantly the `"template"` data type.
-This allows for parsing another template directly into the template, that is currently being processed.
+The third and most important data type is the `"template"` data type.
+This one allows for parsing a preconfigured template (object) directly into the current template (object).

 Adding a template means actually just writing the absolute path in `dot.notation` to another template within the datapack.
-The use of `dot.notation` for the names of your templates or hierarchies is not allowed, as it will break things.
-For readability benefits the use of `kebab-case` is encouraged instead.
+The use of `dot.notation` for the names of your templates or hierarchies is not allowed, but any other case will work like `hyphen-case`, `underscore_case` and others you might favor.
+RTNG.js uses for readability purposes `hyphen-case` in all factory datapacks and examples.

 ```
     "number": {